graphcore/examples-utils/README.md

 # examples-utils
-Utils and common code for Graphcore's example applications
+Utils and common code for Graphcore's example applications.

-## Command line interface (CLI)
+## Command line interface

-The package includes some command line interface utils.
-For more details refer to the CLI help message:
+The package includes some command line interface (CLI) utils.
+For more details, refer to the CLI help:

 ```python
 python -m examples_utils --help